TOPIC -

 style plants, or any grow where hight is a factor.

-Also "Magic Crystal" (WWxCalO) from Ingmar is a great strain also, the
+Also "Magic Crystal" (WWxCalO) from Ingmar is a great strain also, the odor

 is unmistakeably "Orange"at 4weeks12/12, and the flowers are twice as fat